elasticio/api-docs/source/includes/_auth-clients.md

 }
 ```

 This resource allows you to create an Auth-client.
 Scope where client is created is controlled by corresponding relationship: `workspace`, `contract` or `tenant`.
+No relationship means that auth-client will be created in the global scope.

 ### HTTP Request